sysbio-vo/sysbio-course/src/environment.md

 # Update only a specific package (the same as install)
 install.packages("plotly")
 ```

+> **NB: ** For some packages it is better to install through Bioconductor if you use the latest R version, as Bioconductor usually has newest packages related to Bioinformatics

 Let's try to install XML package in R (or RStudio):